bertschneider/clj-geoip/README.md

 The data files are expected to be in the `resources` folder but it's possible to bind the locations in the `clj-geoip.core/*dbs*` symbol to a new value.

+## Ring Handler

+You can use the provided ring handler to add location information to the request map.
+Here is a Noir example:

+    (use 'clj-geoip.handler)
+    (add-middleware #'geoip-handler)
+    (defpage "/" []
+        (str (:location (ring-request))))
+    ;; -> {:countryName "United States", :area-code 650, :longitude -122.0574, :postalCode "94043", :latitude 37.419205, :city "Mountain View", :metro-code 807, :region "CA", :countryCode "US", :dma-code 807, :asn "AS15169 Google Inc.", :ip "209.85.148.100"}

 ## TODO

 - [X] Pass through of `LookupService` modes.
+- [X] Ring handler to inject location information into the request map.
 - Is the `geoip-close` method really necessary?
 - Add IPv6 functions.
 - Add function to calculate the distance between two IPs.
-- Ring handler to inject location information into the request map.
 - Noir test application on Heroku.

 ## License